DigitalHarborFoundation/pi-portal-v1/src/lessons/renaming-your-pi.md

+---
 slug: '/renaming-your-pi'
 title: 'Renaming Your Pi'
 ---

 ## Objectives and Overview

 This lesson demonstrates how to change the default username, hostname, and password of your Raspberry Pi.
-Additionally, there's an activity for creating a new user and setting it to be a *super user*.
+Additionally, there's an activity for creating a new user and setting it to be a _super user_.
 These are useful skills to know.
 The lesson is a quick overview of each process and a series of activities where you'll actively practice the new commands.

 ### Lesson Objectives

 -

 ---

 ## Raspberry Pi Username and Hostname

-When you open the Pi terminal you’ve probably noticed that it displays as ```pi@raspberrypi``` in the prompt.
+When you open the Pi terminal you’ve probably noticed that it displays as `pi@raspberrypi` in the prompt.
 This is your **username** and **hostname**.

 The username is the name of the currently logged in user.
 The username appears before the @ symbol in the command prompt.
 The hostname is the name of the system.
 This is what appears after the @ symbol when you open up a command line prompt.